joakimlees/joakim-lee-sletten-css-frameworks-ca/README.md

 ### Home page

-The Homepage should have:

 - A feed of posts from the user’s contacts
 - A search bar
 - A form to create a new post

 ### Profile page

-The profile page should have:

 - A profile image
 - Details about the user